 - Program 1.13 Isla Vista Monitoring.
 Ongoing.
 Program 1.13 directs the County to monitor housing permit activity within Isla Vista from 2009 through 2020. - Program 2.4 Farmworker Housing.
 Ongoing.
 Program 2.4 directs the County to consider actions that further streamline the permit process for agricultural employee dwellings (AEDs) in the Agricultural I (AG-I) and Agricultural II (AG-II) zones.
 On February 20, 2020, the CCC conditionally certified the AED CZO amendment (i.e., the AED Local Coastal Program Amendment, or LCPA) with five suggested modifications.
 P&D staff presented the CCC's conditionally certified AED LCPA to the Board for approval on April 7, 2020.
 The Board requested that staff return with options for amending the AED employment location requirements.
 Staff returned to the Board on June 2, 2020, with a revised AED LCPA, which the Board of Supervisors approved and staff resubmitted to the CCC.
-In fall 2020, CCC and P&D staff will return to the Board with a revised AED LCPA in February 2021 and resubmit to the CCC shortly thereafter.
+In fall 2020, CCC and P&D staff identified minor errors and omissions in the submitted AED LCPA.
+Staff will return to the Board with a revised AED LCPA in February 2021 and resubmit to the CCC shortly thereafter.